 The script penned by avant-garde god Shuji Terayama, Nanami: The Inferno of First Love is arguably Hani’s masterpiece.
 Ostensibly a tale of a boy meets girl, young goldsmith Shun falls for nude model Nanami.
 But Hani’s film spirals ever deeper into a hallucinatory howl against a society that neglects, exploits, and abuses young bodies.

 A seamless mesh of Hani’s verité style with Terayama’s experimental exuberance, expect to be stunned, troubled, and scorched by the inferno.

 Nanami: The Inferno of First Love is paired with Asuka Lin’s post-cyberpunk Super 8 film, A.I.
 Mama, featuring a young non-binary programmer who attempts to reconnect with their lost mother.

 This screening features a video introduction by Michael Sakamoto.
 The first of our two screenings celebrating butoh co-founders Tatsumi Hijikata and Kazuo Ohno through wildly inventive and highly surreal cinematic works.

 Our bodies are in crisis!
 This Barbican screening brings together Chiaki Nagano and Takahiko Iimura’s collaborations with butoh pioneers Tatsumi Hijikata and Kazuo Ohno.
-JAEFF attempts to define a dance style that defies definition.
+JAEFF attempts to define a dance style that defies the definition.

 Beginning with the first entry in Nagano’s Mr O trilogy, viewers will be plunged headfirst into the grotesque absurdities of a form that seeks to “resist fixity”.
 The unforgettable imagery of Portrait of Mr O is complemented by Takahiko Iimura’s “cinedance” recordings of Hijikata’s early 1960s performances.